 I’m kicking off on a brand new home improvement voyage: staining our oak kitchen cabinets.
 Dark espresso brown.
 DIY-style.
 And I’m downright scared about every step of the process.
+Looking for the Gel Stain that I used to stain the kitchen cabinets?
+I couldn’t find it in stores, and my best resource was General Finishes via Amazon.
+Learn more about the product and purchase it for yourself right here.

 The cabinets have been one of my most despised home components all this time.
 Using stock models from the local big box, the kitchen received a total overhaul in the late 90’s which included moving the plumbing, creating more counter space, adding a dishwasher, upgrading the windows, and voila, adding umteen-million heavy oak cabinets.
 They’re inexpensive, this I know because I’ve seen them at The Home Depot, but in mass quantity I can’t exactly blame the previous homeowners for buying them.
 There still aren’t many affordable and easily accessible options when it comes to kitchen design.
 As shown on move-in day, aren’t they plentiful?
 Sorry for the terrible photos.